 How Does LendingTree Get Paid?

-Texas is one of the fastest-growing states in the country, and new homebuyers within the state can take advantage of the state’s programs for first-time homebuyers.
-The state has several options, including down payment assistance programs, low-interest mortgages and tax credits.
-To qualify, you generally need a credit score of 620 or higher, and income restrictions may apply.
+Eligible Texas residents can take advantage of the state’s programs for first-time homebuyers.
+There are several options available, including down payment assistance programs, low-interest mortgages and tax credits for Texas homebuyers.
+To qualify, you generally need a credit score of 620 or higher.
+Income restrictions can also apply.

 To help make homeownership more achievable, the Lone Star State has several programs to assist homebuyers: